yingyang0729/AV_Research/README.md

   3. HTML5 Video and Audio Elements: I have utilized HTML5 video and audio elements to display the multimedia.

-  4. MediaElement.js: I have used MediaElement.js to enhance the multimedia controls and add support for closed captioning.

-  5. WebVTT: I have used WebVTT to provide closed captioning for the video.

-  6. JSON: I have used JSON to provide the transcript for the audio.

 ## License
 TODO: Fanshawe College-Interative Media Design-Level 4